 How do you accommodate for Special Education?

 We believe every student is a diverse learner and we commit to meeting each child where they are at.
-We will full-time director of Special Education, as well as a full-time Special Education Instructional Assistant.
+We will have a full-time director of Special Education, as well as a full-time Special Education Instructional Assistant.
 We look forward to partnering with families to learn how we can best support your child.
 Our philosophy is “child-first” and believe that our decisions and approach to special education should always have the best interest of the child at the core.

-What options are there are transportation?
+What options are there for transportation?